prkumar/uplink/docs/source/quickstart.rst

 consumer instance.

-Notably, in case of conflicts, the method-level headers and parameters override the session-level, but these method-level properties are not persisted across requests.
+Notably, in case of conflicts, the method-level headers and parameters override the session-level, but the method-level properties are not persisted across requests.